wailorman/fftb/README.md

 * convert it to HEVC or H.264 using ffmpeg & hardware acceleration
 * split it to parts by filesize (alpha version)

+## ⚠️ WARNING

+Project is under development, wasn't tested in production and will have many breaking changes

 ## Installation

+TODO

 ## Usage